SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/IDP/Advanced_configuration/Implementing the Configuration Backup script.md

 ## Full vs. core configuration

 - A **full configuration** backup should contain the required configuration so the device can be restored.
-When a *configuration update* operation is performed, the selected full configuration will be taken from the DataMiner Configuration Archive and will be pushed to the device.
+When a configuration update operation is performed, the selected full configuration will be taken from the DataMiner Configuration Archive and pushed to the device.
 - The **core configuration** is only relevant when change detection needs to happen based on other information than the full configuration.
 It is typically used to exclude sections of the full configuration that do not contain important information for change detection.

 ## Backup without change detection